About us

 - You can find Wylam on the banks of the River Tyne surrounded by beautiful green countryside.
 The village has plenty of walking trails to enjoy.

 - As a lasting testament to the 19th century industrial revolution Wylam boasts some historical treasures that visitors to the area (as well as train-spotters!) may find interesting.
-Wylam is the birthplace of George Stephenson, the inventor of the steam locomotive.
+Wylam is the birthplace of George Stephenson, the “father of the railway”.
 You can walk to his birthplace on the Waggonway, a lovely cottage/museum that the National Trust maintains.
-Wylam’s historic buildings include the Grade 2 listed railway Station Master’s house, the footbridge and the signal box.

 - Wylam has a strong sense of community, with many local events and activities throughout the year.
 Places like the Wylam Institute, the Falcon Centre and the Wylam Community Playing Fields bring people together creating a welcoming and friendly atmosphere.
 Within a few minutes walk from us you can find 4 decent pubs, a bistro, a cafe and an artisan pizzeria.